|Walt Disney Pinocchio movie Poster|

-Character training: Lying versus telling the truth and Consequences of lying – Pinocchio’s nose grows and the Blue Fairy says in the movie, “A lie keeps growing and growing until it’s as plain as the nose on your face”.
-Your lies are usually found out and then people will not trust you.
+Lying versus telling the truth and Consequences of lying: Pinocchio’s nose grows and the Blue Fairy says in the movie, “A lie keeps growing and growing until it’s as plain as the nose on your face”.
+When your lies are found out people will not trust you.

-Keeping your word – Pinocchio repeatedly says he will go to school and never goes.
+Another important lesson is Keeping your word: Pinocchio repeatedly says he will go to school and never goes.

 One of my favorite lines in the book is, “You know we must all help each other in this world”.
 Talk about helping one another.
 There were plenty of instances in the book where Pinocchio receives help and it eventually changes his life.

 The setting for Pinocchio is the Tuscan area of Italy.

 Categorize living versus non-living items – A tree is living; a block of wood is non-living.
 Draw pictures or cut pictures out of magazines and make a collage of living and non-living items.

 Study crickets (insects) and their habitats, their diet and how they chirp.

 The Adventures of Pinocchio is fiction.
 Explain that a fictional story is not true.
 However, some fictional stories have elements of truth or may be set in a time period with real people.

 Pinocchio was a serial publication.
 Have your child write a short story and every day add to it, or read a chapter of Pinocchio each day and have your child verbally tell you an ending to the story each day.